 Since kbr has combined features from KB and ky it will show up in most tests as KB/ky.
 So if your dog’s test comes back as KB/ky, it might actually be KB/kbr or even visually brindle due to kbr/kbr, or kbr/ky.

-Example: Most yellow Labradors are e/e KB/KB, they just can’t express dominant black since they can only produce yellow pigment.
-A Labrador Retriever has to be E/- KB/KB to produce a solid black or brown coat.
+For example, most yellow Labradors are e/e KB/KB.
+They can’t express dominant black since they can only produce yellow pigment.
+A Labrador Retriever has to be E/- KB/KB to produce a solid dark coat.

 Many different genes can cause a variety of phenotypes in dominant black dogs.

-Eumelanin can be black, brown, blue, or lilac, depending on a dog’s genotype at the B-Locus and D-Locus:
+Eumelanin can be black, brown, blue, or lilac, depending on the B locus and D locus:

 These genes determine the color of all the eumelanin on a dog’s body.
 They not only turn all the eumelanin in the coat a certain color.
 They also affect a dog’s nose color, skin color, and even eye color.

-White spotting is caused by a partial or complete lack of pigmentation in some areas of a dog’s coat.
-White can mask whatever color these areas would normally have had.
+White markings are caused by a partial or complete lack of pigmentation in some areas of a dog’s coat.
+White deletes whatever color these areas would normally have shown.

 Ticking or roan in white areas has the same color the coat would have had without the white markings.
 So on a dominant black dog, all ticking will have the color of a dog’s eumelanin.

-Example: Dalmatians, German Wirehaired Pointer, or English Pointers are basically fixed for KB/ KB[2].
-But their solid color is only visible in the spots and patches, while most of the coat is covered by white spotting.
+Dalmatians, German Wirehaired Pointer, or English Pointers are basically fixed for KB/KB[2].
+But their solid color is only visible in the spots and patches, while most of the coat is covered by white.

-The G-Locus can cause fading of eumelanin color in dominant black dogs.
+Graying can cause fading of eumelanin color during hair growth.
 It gives the coat an almost multi-colored quality with a color transition from hair roots to hair tips.

 Affected puppies are born with their full pigment color.
 But less and less color will be distributed to the growing hair until the hair is light gray, beige, or even silvery white.